Gavin-Shihongda/Shi-Hongda-s-work/README.md

-# Zhao-J-s-research-group
+# Shi Hongda
-Projects created by Zhao J`s research group, which is used for learning and collaboration!
+Projects created by Shi Hongda, which is used for learning and collaboration!